EdRands/laravel-elixir-rename/readme.md

 ## Bugs and Contributions

-If you find bugs, please [post an issue on GitHub](https://github.com/EdRands/laravel-elixir-rename/issues) describing the problem.
+If you find a bug, please [post an issue on GitHub](https://github.com/EdRands/laravel-elixir-rename/issues) describing the problem.
 Or better yet, make a pull request with the solution.

 ## License